jailcode/Aerospace-Hackathon/tasks_for_me.md

 2. **Calculate Error**

-3. **Two-Time-Stamp Initialization**
+3. **Two-Time-Stamp Initialization with zero**
 - Steps 1 and 2 are executed **twice in the first loop**
   → needed to get differential values.

 4. **Magnitude Initialization & Update**
 - Initialize:
   ```
-  magnitude = 1
+  magnitude = 1 (its basically angular acceleration in z axis)
   ```
 - Update each iteration using acceleration values.

 5. **Acceleration Note**
-- Only acceleration values contribute to magnitude updates.
+- Only z-axis acceleration values contribute to magnitude updates.

 6. **Run PD Controller**
 - Use error + differential to compute control output.

+---

+## TASK 5 - Using Processing for all the attitude (3) simultaneously

+### **How do we run it simultaneously and step by step** ?

 ---

 ## **Things to Update in Current Code**